 Continued Home Working

 For many employers, especially in the services sector, the easiest way to protect staff from the virus and keep the business running has been to have staff work from home.
-As we move into a new year this continues to be a good solution for many, indeed in England there is a legal requirement to have staff work from home unless it is “Not reasonable possible for that person to work, or provide those service from the place where they are living”.
-Many firms that had not used remote working previously feared that it would leas to lower productivity or difficulties with collaboration.
-For the large part these worries have turned out to be either groundless or easily surmountable, with the effect that even some large firms are considering making a permanent move to more flexible work patterns.
+As we move into a new year this continues to be a good solution for many, indeed in England, there is a legal requirement to have staff work from home unless it is “Not reasonable possible for that person to work, or provide those services from the place where they are living”.
+Many firms that had not used remote working previously feared that it would lead to lower productivity or difficulties with collaboration.
+For the large part, these worries have turned out to be either groundless or easily surmountable, with the effect that even some large firms are considering making a permanent move to more flexible work patterns.

 For many businesses that have had to close down during lockdown, or have experienced a fall-off in trade due to the pandemic, the best option has been to place staff on furlough, where the government helps towards the cost of paying those staff while they are not working.
 The UK government has announced that Britain’s furlough scheme has been extended until the end of April 2021, and it is hard to imagine that it wouldn’t be extended if restrictions on trading are continued beyond Easter.
 If you have staff on furlough remember that they can apply for paid leave, or you can assign them a period of leave, during this time, but you must follow the proper process for doing this.